 For the most part, you can adequately care for your car with just a few chemicals.
-Yet there seems to be an endless variety of products available, each with its own little twist.
-In this article, I will explain the basics of car care chemicals so you can make better decisions about the products you choose.
+Yes, there’s a huge variety of products, each with its own little twist.

 The Dirty Car Basics